DustinVK/DustinVK/README.md

-- 👋 Hi, I’m @DustinVK.
+- 👋 Hi, I’m Dustin VanKrimpen, @DustinVK.
 I will have a BS in Digital Media Software Engineering in August 2022.
 - 👀 Interested in web/mobile development, machine learning, cloud computing, applications development.
 - 💻 Currenly working as a Software Engineering intern.
 - 💞️ Open to collaborating on cool and interesting projects, web apps, mobile apps, games, open source software.